-For more information and practice, see page 156.
+For further information and practice, see page 156.

 - 4 Look at the grammar box.
-Match the sentences (1-4) with their uses (a-d). - a describing changing situations and trends - describing things that are permanent or generally - describing routines, habits, and regular behavior - d describing things that are temporary or in progress at or around the time of speaking - 5 Choose the correct option to complete each sentence.
-Discuss your reasons with a partner. - 1 a I look / I'm looking a lot like my brother. - b I look / I'm looking for my phone.
-I can't find it. - 2 a My sister eats / is eating a bowl of home-made pasta. - b My family eats / is eating together once a week. - 3 a I wear / I'm wearing a baseball cap most days. - b I wear / I'm wearing my favorite shirt today. - 4 a We're staying / We stay in today because of the heavy snow. - b We're staying / We stay in when there's heavy snow. - 6 Complete the pairs of sentences with the present simple or present continuous form of the verbs.
-Use contractions where possible.
+Match the sentences (1-4) with their uses (a-d). - a describing changing situations and trends - describing things that are permanent or generally - describing routines, habits and regular behaviour - d describing things that are temporary or in progress at or around the time of speaking - 5 Choose the correct options.
+Explain your choice with a partner. - a I look / I'm looking a lot like my brother. - b I look / I'm looking for my phone.
+I can't find it. - a My sister eats / is eating a bowl of home-made - b My family eats / is eating together once a week. - 3 a I wear / I'm wearing a baseball cap most days. - b I wear / I'm wearing my favourite shirt today. - a He loves / He's loving his course right now. - b He loves / He's loving any kind of sport. - 6 Complete the pairs of sentences with the present simple or present continuous form of the verbs.

-1 a 1 (have) many brothers and sisters.
+1 a 1 (have) lots of brothers and

+sisters.

-b Ι (have) a fantastic day today.
+b I (have) a fantastic day today.

 2 a Не (work) in his family business.

-b Не (work) and isn't free now.
+b Не (work) more and more each

+month.

-3 a They (come) into the room.
+3 a They (come) from Milan for the

+wedding.

-b They (come) from Milan.
+b They (come) from Milan originally.

 4 a Ι (not / enjoy) horror movies.

-b Ι (not / enjoy) this movie at all!
+b I (not / enjoy) this film at all!